- This event has passed.

 If you are already familiar with our popular Southern California series, you will understand why we receive so many requests to expand the program nationwide.
 Pivoting to virtual events has made this not only possible, but offers up fun opportunities for exciting partnerships, participation by more of our over 150 book club favorite authors, and space to accommodate many more readers!

 Be you.
 Do you.
-Celebrate you…And celebrate Pride Month by playing book bingo with six book club favorite authors: Ann Aguirre, Annabeth Albert, Kim Taylor Blakemore, Timothy Janovsky, Joshua Moehling, and Katrina Monroe.
+Celebrate you…And celebrate Pride Month by playing book bingo with six book club favorite authors: Ann Aguirre, Annabeth Albert, Kim Taylor Blakemore, Robert Gwaltney, Timothy Janovsky, Joshua Moehling, and Katrina Monroe.
 Enjoy presentations by the authors, while playing an interactive virtual game of bingo, including fun prizes.
 All you have to do is show up (and why not invite your book club friends and fellow readers to join in as well) to learn about these great new reads!

 While this event is free, your purchase of a book(s) below (to be shipped to you within the U.S.) provides much-needed support to these authors.